 She just went on and on the way she always does.
 Usually I can ignore her, but this time I let her have it.

 You don’t get to talk to me right now.
-You had a loving, helpful husband and parents who spoiled you well into your adulthood.
-Your biggest worry when you were my age was whether to spend the summer in Belgium or France, and you gave it all up to marry a bucktooth drycleaner from Dark Salt Mountain.
+You had a loving, helpful husband and parents who spoiled you well into your adulthood, so piss off!

-“Just your grandmother giving me unsolicited advice again.
+“Just your grandma giving me unsolicited advice again.
 Drink your juicebox.”